 Many of the traps in the game have a detrimental effect on your character when you trip them, whether making you somnambulistic, tethered, etc. Never fear - these effects only last for a few turns, but you WILL have to be careful until they wear off.

 But it’s possible to change direction and better attack while tethered without using a turn.
-To do this, hold the "Rotate" button (in the mobile version of Voyage to Farland) or the R key (PC version) then tap a direction with the DPAD or arrows and you can face an enemy without wasting a turn!
+To do this, hold the "Rotate" key (default=R) then tap a direction with the arrow keys and you can face an enemy without wasting a turn!

 Another tip about traps is that they are hidden until you uncover them by either stepping on them or swinging your weapon/fist at an empty space on the ground.

 You’ll find lots of magic beads in the game and you should make full use of them.
 When you wave a bead at a monster, it casts a spell that can tether or blast the monster back and many more fun effects.

 But note that beads have a limited number of “charges”.
 When a bead's charges reach 0, waving it at a monster will have no effect.
 However, there IS another way to make one last use of it!
 Hint: select it in the inventory menu and look at the sub-menu choices carefully.

 One type of magic item in the game is the "pouch".
 You can insert items (and sometimes creatures!) and the pouch has a certain effect.
 With the StoragePouch, you can insert and remove items freely.
 You can also use an item (bead, herb, etc.) directly from within the pouch without first removing it!